ivanhofer/exceptionally/README.md

 Because we don't throw exceptions, we don't use `try-catch` blocks.
 We need to use `if` statements to check whether or result contains a successful response or an exception.

 Little helper functions, that are fully typed will greatly improve the Developer Experience.
+Of course we want our code to be explicit enough, so the code can be read and understood fast.
+This means we need to come up with meaningful names for our wrapping functions.

-And of course we want our code to be explicit enough, This means we need to come up with a meaningful name for our wrapping functions.
+And because this is no rocket science, we don't need hundreds of dependencies to make this all happen.
+The could should be kept clean and efficient.

 This packages delivers a solution to all the problems described above.